 A reputable veterinarian will first give the puppy or dog a complete physical examination, and blood clot test.

-Next, it is tranquilized, placed on its back.
+Next, the dog is tranquilized, placed on its back.
 General anesthesia is applied.
 The area is disinfected and shaved.
-Depending on the breed standard, an incision is made ¼” – 1″ from the dock (where the tail joins the rump), through the skin, and through the cartilage on puppies or between two vertebrae on a dog.
+Depending on the breed standard, an incision is made ¼” – 1″ from the dock (where the tail joins the rump), through the skin, and the cartilage on puppies or between two vertebrae on a dog.

 The skin is then pulled over the exposed tissue, cartridge or vertebrae and sutured.

-Most veterinarians prefer to wait until the puppy is at least 8 weeks old, if the procedure is not done within the first 5 days.
+Most veterinarians prefer to wait until the puppy is at least eight weeks old if the procedure is not done within the first five days.

 The non-absorbent sutures are removed within 5-7 days.
 On adult dogs, the base of the tail is commonly bandaged and removed within 2-3 days.

-Normally, the puppy or dog will leave with satellite dish attached to their neck, known as an E-collar…to prevent them from fixating where it hurts and eventually itches.
+Usually, the puppy or dog will leave with a satellite dish attached to their neck, known as an E-collar to prevent them from fixating where it hurts and eventually itches.

-They also usually leave with antibiotics, to prevent infection, due to a suppressed immune system from the stress of surgery and from risk of infection from an open wound.
+They also usually leave with antibiotics, to prevent infection, due to a suppressed immune system from the stress of surgery and the risk of infection from an open wound.

-Keep in mind, the longer the tail, the older the dog, the more traumatic this procedure will be, and it usually will take a longer to heal.
+When is it too late to dock a dog’s tail?
+Keep in mind, the longer the tail, the older the dog, the more traumatic this procedure will be, and it usually will take longer to heal.

-The possibilities include: excessive bleeding, normal risk of anesthesia, infection, wound dehiscence (splitting open) and rectal prolapse.
+Dog tail docking problems include: excessive bleeding, the reasonable risk of anesthesia, infection, wound dehiscence (splitting open) and rectal prolapse.